Photo Disclaimer

 Species Overview

-Size: Adults typically reach 3–5 feet (0.9–1.5 m) in length, with a slender, agile build and smooth, glossy scales.
+Size: Adults typically reach 3–5 feet (0.9–1.5 m) in length, with a slender, muscular body and smooth, glossy scales.

 Captive Care

-Diet: Offer frozen-thawed rodents every 7–10 days for juveniles and every 10–14 days for adults.
-Prey should be approximately 1.25× the width of the snake’s mid-body.
+Diet: Offer frozen-thawed rodents approximately 1.25× the width of the snake’s mid-body.
+Feed juveniles every 7–10 days and adults every 10–14 days.

 Genetics Note